 The Investment and Pension Fund Committee is responsible for the Fund's asset allocation which is determined via strategy reviews undertaken as part of the valuation process.
-The last review of the investment strategy was in 2016/17 and was both qualitative and quantitative in nature, and was undertaken by the Committee in conjunction with officers and independent advisers.
+The last review of the investment strategy was in 2018/2019 and was both qualitative and quantitative in nature, and was undertaken by the Committee in conjunction with officers and independent advisers.
 The review considered:

-- The required level of return that will mean the Fund can meet its future benefit obligations as they fall due. - An analysis of the order of magnitude of the various risks facing the Fund. - The requirement to meet future benefit cash flows. - The desire for diversification across asset class, region, sector, and type of security.
+- The required level of return that will mean the Fund can meet its future benefit obligations as they fall due. - An analysis of the order of magnitude of the various risks facing the Fund, including consideration of different economic and market scenarios. - The requirement to meet future benefit cash flows. - The desire for diversification across asset class, region, sector, and type of security.

-Following the latest investment strategy review, the Committee agreed in 2017 to a number of revisions to the long term investment strategy.
+Following the latest investment strategy review, the Committee agreed to a number of revisions to the long term investment strategy.
 These changes include increasing diversification within the equity and fixed income holdings, and also implementing an allocation to private market investments in order to generate returns in excess of inflation, through exposure to companies that are not publicly traded and which therefore provide an "illiquidity premium" whilst providing some diversification away from listed equities and bonds.
-Details of the agreed medium-term strategy are given in the "medium term target allocation" column above.
+Details of the agreed medium term strategy are given in the medium term target allocation column in the table above.